MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/siem-sentinel.md

 | AppScore | Integer | The risk score of the app in a scale 0-10, 10 being  a score for a non-risky app | 10 |
 | Type | String | Type of logs – static value | McasShadowItReporting |

-## Use Power BI with Cloud App Security data in Azure Sentinel
+## Use Power BI with Defender for Cloud Apps data in Microsoft Sentinel

-Once the integration is completed, you can also use the Cloud App Security data stored in Azure Sentinel in other tools.
+Once the integration is completed, you can also use the Defender for Cloud Apps data stored in Microsoft Sentinel in other tools.

 This section describes how you can use Microsoft Power BI to easily shape and combine data to build reports and dashboards that meet the needs of your organization.

 You can get started quickly by using the following steps:

-1. In Power BI, import queries from Azure Sentinel for Cloud App Security data.
+1. In Power BI, import queries from Microsoft Sentinel for Defender for Cloud Apps data.
 For more information, see [Import Azure Monitor log data into Power BI](/azure/azure-monitor/logs/log-powerbi).
-1. [Install the Cloud App Security Shadow IT Discovery app](https://aka.ms/MCASShadowITReporting) and [connect it](#connect-the-cloud-app-security-app) to your discovery log data to view the built-in Shadow IT Discovery dashboard.
+1. [Install the Defender for Cloud Apps Shadow IT Discovery app](https://aka.ms/MCASShadowITReporting) and [connect it](#connect-the-cloud-app-security-app) to your discovery log data to view the built-in Shadow IT Discovery dashboard.

     > [!NOTE]
     > Currently, the app is not published on Microsoft AppSource.
 Therefore, you may need to contact your Power BI admin for permissions to install the app.